RarelyCharlie/rarelycharlie.github.io/_guide/harm.md

 When paraphilic disorder is associated with harm, it might be fantasy or actual harm.
 Listeners are unable to judge what is fantasy and what is actual harm.

 People with paraphilic disorder might come to 7 Cups to talk about their fantasies, urges or behaviors.
-Listeners cannot make the judgement that fantasies and urges will result in behaviors.
+Listeners cannot make the judgment that fantasies and urges will result in behaviors.

 Many listeners choose not to take chats that deal with sexual fantasies, urges or behaviors.
-If you do choose to take these chats, avoid positive judgements and also avoid negative judgements.
+If you do choose to take these chats, avoid positive judgments and also avoid negative judgments.
 Ensure that members who express their emotions are heard, and that their emotions are accurately reflected.

 Remember that in all cases when a member might have a mental disorder, you cannot be sure whether they have a disorder or not, and if they do have a disorder you cannot be sure what it is.
 Ensure that you accurately reflect members' feelings without judging them, either positively or negatively, and without diagnosing.